davetron5000/wtf-is-a-webpack/markdown/interoperability.md

 agile with respect to workflows and best practices.
 It seems highly unlikely that any focused group or individual could create a universally applicable Rails Way of working with JS.
 The UNIX Way also satisfies all the boilerplate fans and would result in an ecosystem where many could contribute, and tools would be easy to understand.

+Take these lessons with you as you design software.
+If you aren't committed to developer or user ergonomics, if you aren't committed to making a fully integrated system that “just works”, design your system around small, single-function tools that have a clear means of interoperation.
+You can always bring them together, but you can never tear them apart.